onedebos/tezos-bank-dapp/README.md

 This is a simple dApp using NextJS and Taquito that shows you how to access a user's wallet on the tezos chain and display information from it.

+It also demonstrates how users can send tokens to each other via the App UI.

 Follow the tutorials [here](docs.tezos.com)

 # Run this dApp by following the instructions below